ICJIA/icjia-accessibility-portal/content/faqs.md

 {new:2025-12-27}

-**Quick answer:** There's no official "minimum" — the law requires full WCAG 2.1 AA compliance.
+**Quick answer:** There's no official "minimum" — the law requires full WCAG 2.1 Level AA compliance.
 But if you're overwhelmed, here's a pragmatic prioritization: stop creating new barriers immediately, fix the highest-impact issues first, and have a documented plan for the rest.

 **Full explanation:**